John J. Ignatowski

 Education

-• J.D., Wayne Statue University Law School
+• J.D., Wayne State University Law School

 • M.S.E.E., University of Michigan, Electrical Engineering